 According to Singh, good teamwork helps to build morale in the workplace, which makes workers more productive and that ultimately improves profits.
 For restaurants that have a distinguished and skilled team, problem-solving is easier since people with different skills and knowledge will work together to produce a creative solution.

 ‘At Haristo, we make sure that we focus on all three factors of staff management, namely, hiring, training and retaining.
 Hiring at Hartisto is done mostly through referrals.
 Stay on the lookout and actively recruit new employees.
 Look for the spark in someone that shows the initiative and a positive work ethic.
 Even if you are fully staffed at present, you never know when an opening will appear.
 It’s good to have a backlog of new team members that you can call in’, says Singh.

-For staff retention, Singh adds, ‘we make sure that we give all the staff their due say in the brand.
+For staff retention, Singh adds that they make sure that they give all the staff their due say in the brand.
 Timely promotions, appraisals, and their participation in the business discussion bind them to the brand.
 It takes time and patience to find and develop restaurant employees that will become valuable team members.
 Acknowledge the effort you’re putting toward training and skills development.
-Make sure they appreciate that and embrace their opportunity for growth,’
+Make sure they appreciate that and embrace their opportunity for growth.